 Having monocular vision can affect depth perception and hand-eye coordination.
 With some tasks, your child may appear clumsy and uncoordinated at first, for example when they throw and catch a ball.
 However, this generally improves as your child gets older and adapts to being monocular.

 Even with good vision in their better eye, someone with monocular vision doesn't have as much peripheral vision as someone with two eyes.
-With time they will adapt to this without realising by turning their head more to see things in their peripheral vision.
-Other people can help by sitting or approaching someone with monocular vision on the same side as their good eye, to make it easier for them to see you.
+With time they will adapt to this without realising by turning their head more to see things around them.
+Other people can help by sitting or approaching someone with monocular vision on the same side as their good eye, to make it easier for them to be seen.

 It’s important for people who have good sight in only one eye to have regular eye tests with an optometrist so that the health of their good eye can be monitored.
 Your optometrist should let you know how often you need to have your eyes examined.

-People with monocular vision are still able to drive a private vehicle (Group 1) as long as the vision in their remaining eye is unaffected by other eye conditions, and their good eye is able to achieve the visual requirements for driving.
+People with monocular vision are still able to drive a private vehicle (Group 1) as long as the vision in their better eye is unaffected by any other eye conditions, and it meets the visual requirements for driving.
 However, monocular vision would mean you couldn't hold a heavy good vehicle (HGV) or public service vehicle (PSV) licence (Group 2).
 Some professions, such as being a pilot, police officer or certain roles within the Armed Forces require a specific level of vision to be reached in both eyes.
 Keeping this in mind can help with planning a career choice for the future.

-It’s completely natural to be upset when your child has been diagnosed with Coats’ disease and it’s normal to find yourself worrying about the future and how your child will manage with a change in their vision.
+It’s completely natural to be upset when you or your child has been diagnosed with Coats’ disease and it’s normal to find yourself worrying about the future and how you or your child will manage with a change in vision.
 We’re here to support you every step of the way, and to answer any questions you may have – just get in touch with our Sight Loss Advice Service.

 - Contact supports families with disabled children, providing guidance and information as well as bringing families together to support each other.